evogelsa/dcs-real-weather/README.md

 names that can be added to the `disallowed-presets` and `default-preset` config parameters.

-> [!NOTE]
-> The lowest cloud layer's altitude may vary since Real Weather will try to
-> match it to the METAR as best as possible.

 | Preset Name    | Cloud Layers         |
 |----------------|----------------------|
 | "Preset1"      | FEW070               |